sideprojectbuilders/sideprojectbuilders.github.io/web-development/web-development.md

 [How To Make a WordPress Website - In 24 Easy Steps](https://www.youtube.com/watch?v=2cbvZf1jIJM)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/2cbvZf1jIJM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In the above video, the cost of hosting and purchasing a domain (Step 2) is incurred.
+In the video, the cost of hosting and purchasing a domain (Step 2) is incurred.
 Follow the video below to install WordPress on your computer at no cost.

 [Install WordPress on localhost - xampp Step By Step](https://www.youtube.com/watch?v=Gknrbr2Ju8k)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Gknrbr2Ju8k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 If you follow the other WordPress tutorial videos recommended by Youtube, you can create a website by yourself.
-If you can not solve the problem yourself, search on Google, or get help from people in the meatup.
+If you can not solve the problem by yourself, search on Google, or get a help from people inside the meetup.